alexpaul/Firebase-Security-Rules/SecurityRules.md

 }
 ```

-## 4. Rule: allows a non-account user to explore the app
+## 4. Rule: allow a non-account user to explore the app

 ```javascript
 rules_version = '2';